 Do you have a minimum order?

 We dont have a minimum order for Transfer Printing, Direct to Garment Printing or Screen Printing(although small quantities of Screen Printing will be expensive due to the set up costs).
-There is a minimum order of 10 items for Embroidery.

 What guarantees do you offer?